nexdevs/BECodingTest/README.md

 The solution consists in a C# .NET Console Application program, IDE Visual Studio 2022 was used for this purpose.

+* Job was developed in Windows, but build process occurs in Linux systems

 Sample execution using copy-paste method: